 Moreover, your sanctuary policies have had a real impact on your local residents.
-For example, in November 2024, Wilson Castillo Diaz, an illegal alien from Honduras, raped a 5-year-old girl on Long Island.
+For example, in November 2024, the Grovetown Police Department targeted online predators as part of an undercover operation and caught three individuals who were arrested and charged with sexual exploitation of children.
+One of these individuals was Jose Polidectio Lemus, an illegal alien.